wp-plugins/advanced-meta-widget/readme.txt

 3. When logged out with all options checked

 == Changelog ==
+= 1.0.1 =
+*tested and fixed on WP 4.1
+= 1.0 =

-= 0.9.3 =
+*Completely changed to better work and extensivity for developers = 0.9.3 =
 *Fixing some bugs
 = 0.9.2 =